-Ava has worked as Associate Director at Cast in Doncaster and Artistic Programmer for Hull Truck Theatre during which time she was responsible for extending participation through programming Black History Month, Children’s Theatre Festival, Festival of Choirs, and setting up a community choir with Lip Service “Desperate to be Doris”.
+Ava has worked as Associate Director at Cast in Doncaster managing a large scale community cast and community outreach.
+As Artistic Programmer for Hull Truck Theatre she was responsible for extending participation through programming Black History Month, Children’s Theatre Festival, Festival of Choirs, and setting up a community choir with Lip Service Desperate to be Doris.
 She was Co-Artistic Director for Yorkshire Women Theatre, a dedicated women’s health education company based in Leeds.
 She founded Tangere Arts in 2003 with David Johnston which went onto achieve critical acclaim for theatre for young audiences.

 Ava has worked extensively as a Youth Theatre Director including: Shared Experience, Derby Theatre (National Theatre Connections Festival (2015/6), Watford Palace Theatre, TV Workshops (Nottingham), Avon Touring and Tangere Arts.
 Her directing includes work for young people for Nottingham Playhouse/Salisbury Playhouse, Buxton Opera House, Language Alive, working with young offenders, site specific pieces, multimedia productions and creating theatre using verbatim material.